 The Eat Team makes sure that as many animals as possible receive socialization, sunshine, fresh air, exercise, and time one-on-one with someone.
-The well being of all of our animals is very important to us and this will boost their immunity as well as making them happier and less kennel stressed.
+The well-being of all of our animals is very important to us and this will boost their immunity as well as make them happier and less kennel stressed.
 You will play a very important role in the process of finding their forever homes by spending quality time with them as you keep them socialized through the following activities:

 - Teaching basic commands, leash training